Jonathon-Fleming/ToxPi-GIS/README.md

 OutPut:
   * Script makes a geodatabase in the outfile path called ToxPiAuto.gdb
   * Script outputs a layer file at location\outfile

+Important Notes:
+* Requires ArcGIS Pro license and download, and must be logged into ArcGIS software
+* Script currently only for use with USA data, tool is universal
+* Source column expected to be formatted Latitude, Longitude for script, script is provided in utilites called swap_coordinates.py to swap coordinate format if Longitude, Latitude
+* Name column required for script
+* Each time script is run to generate a map a different directory should be used unless overwriting a previous map
+* Special Steps are required to run with mac or linux

 **Alternate ToolBox Instructions:**
 The ToxPiToolbox.tbx file contains a custom tool called ToxPi Construction for drawing the polygons that make up ToxPi figures.
 It requires more manual steps than the script; however, a model can be created for the automation of layers for specific data, and the toolbox allows for more customization than the script, including size of ToxPi figures.
 This, along with a walkthrough example, are described under Vignette 3 in the Examples section.